meszaros-lajos-gyorgy/php-a-s-o/README.md

 - **includes** -
 - **contains** -
 - **slice** -
 - **join** -

 - **pickRandom** - selects a random item from the given array

-- **concat** - concatenates every argument into an array. if any of the arguments are arrays, then those will get unnested
+- **concat** - concatenates every argument into an array. if any of the arguments are numeric arrays, then those will get unnested

+  _See also: A::of()_

   ```php
   A::concat([1, 2], 3, [4, 5]); // [1, 2, 3, 4, 5]